All Products

 Standard architecture

-The overall performance of standard instances is the same as that described in Table 1.
+The overall performance of the instance is the same as the performance listed in the instance type table.

 Cluster architecture in direct connection mode